 Elementary camps are full-week camps.
 Daily rates and drop-ins are not permitted.

 All fees are due in full one week prior to the first day of the camp your student will be attending.
-Please note, many camps have a supply fee which is paid directly to the teacher.
+Please note, many camps have an additional supply fee which is paid directly to the teacher.
 All supply fees are due on the first day of camp.

 All children, including Meadow Montessori students, are required to submit basic emergency forms.
 This is not required if you have a current form on file (please check with Carrie in the main office to see that you are up-to-date).
 These forms must be submitted prior to the Camp and are due by the first day of class.
 For our student’s safety, your child cannot participate in a camp without this information.